 Functional vision assessment enables the optometrist to develop a treatment plan for your child.
 The treatment plan involves developing modifications and adaptations that allow your child to interact with their environment and perform tasks without limitations.

-Are you looking for a pediatric eye specialist in Mississauga?
-If so, you can visit our Complete EyeCare clinic for eye exams and treatments.
+Are you looking for a pediatric eye specialist?
+If so, you can visit our Complete EyeCare clinic in Mississauga for eye exams and treatments.
 Our optometrist has years of experience providing pediatric eye care, and our clinic has a suitable environment for kids to receive ocular care services comfortably.